- October 11, 2022

 The application of Artificial Intelligence in IoT in the field of health care made the analysis of symptoms and curing of diseases easy.
 The data which are transmitted from medical equipment enhanced the system of adopting preventive measures.
 Health cares mobile apps built by mobile application development companies in Dubai and other major parts across the globe are capable of receiving and processing such data.

 Implementation of Artificial Intelligence in IoT can literally abrupt the agriculture sector.
 It can help in identifying and predicting crop rotation, risk management, soil properties, climate change, yield prediction, crop assessment, etc.

 AIoT in Smart Homes

 Further research in AIoT paved the way for Smart Homes which are enabled with many smart features.
-Features such as mobile app unlocking system, enhanced security, control over household equipment such as refrigeration, telephone, television, computer systems, fans, and even microwave oven.
-These are few of the very large features Smart Homes facilitates.
+Features such as a mobile app unlocking system, enhanced security, and control over household equipment such as refrigeration, telephone, television, computer systems, fans, and even microwave oven.
+These are a few of the very large features Smart Homes facilitates.